Philodendron Micans Plant Care Essentials

 While plants may be able to tolerate a bit of direct morning light, you should avoid direct light in the afternoon.
 This intense light can scorch leaves and cause them to die.

-Since philodendron micans is native to tropical areas, it prefers temperatures and humidity that mimic this environment.
+Since philodendron micans are native to tropical areas, they prefer temperatures and humidity that mimic this environment.

-To increase the humidity, you can mist the air around your plant a few times a week.
+To increase the humidity, you can mist the air around your plant a few times a week as well.
 If you have your philodendron micans grouped with other humidity-loving plants, it may be worth investing in a humidifier.

 How to Care for Philodendron Micans at Home